 There is an overarching ethic – which gets its time in the spotlight at this time of the year – that we human bodies are walking dirt bags from years past and in order to start fresh, we must get clean first.
 But have we forgotten that our bodies are already doing this for us, cleaning, filtering, and ‘detoxing’ in our waking life and our sleep so that we can continue living each day as fresh, whole, human beings?
 Each hour of each day, the body produces brand new cells and turns the old ones into waste products.
 Every minute, 1,450 milliliters of blood circulate through the liver after having been ‘cleaned’.
 Every 11 months, we have a completely new body made up of those brand new cells.
 We are renewed, replenished, re-nourished.
 And we didn’t even have to ‘detox’.

-In the scientific tradition of medicine, which represents much of western medicine as we know it, bodies are machines and herbs can be standardized into drugs, which fix machines.
+In the scientific tradition of health care which represents much of western medicine as we know it, bodies are machines and herbs can be standardized into drugs, which fix machines.
 Health and sickness are always at opposite ends of the spectrum, and sickness is never a gift, never an opportunity, only a state that demands fixing.
-Healing the body through drugs and medicines helps the ‘machine’ to get back to a normal state of healthy function.
+Helping the body through drugs and medicines helps the ‘machine’ to get back to a normal state of healthy function.

-In the Wise Woman tradition, the world’s oldest system of healing and the one still practiced by the majority of indigenous cultures in the world today, good health is vibrancy, change, flexibility, and possibility.
+In the Wise Woman tradition, the world’s oldest system of affirming health and the one still practiced by the majority of indigenous cultures in the world today, good health is vibrancy, change, flexibility, and possibility.
 Health is an integrated both/and situation, rather than a black-and-white either/or dichotomy.
 Wholeness is ever-changing, unique, abnormal, and doesn’t involve eliminating the bad so much as including and honoring the whole.
-Nourishment is as simple and innocent as a steaming bowl of soup, as grounded as the powerful earth, as all-encompassing as the universal garden of healing, and as beautiful and perfect as you.
+Nourishment is as simple and innocent as a steaming bowl of soup, as grounded as the powerful earth, as all-encompassing as the universal garden of health care, and as beautiful and perfect as you.